trex-paxos/trex-paxos-jvm/README.md

-## Trex2: Embeddable Paxos Engine
+## Trex2: An Embeddable Paxos Engine

 Checkout the [blog posts](https://simbo1905.wordpress.com/2016/01/09/trex-a-paxos-replication-engine/) for a description of this implementation of [Paxos Made Simple](https://courses.cs.washington.edu/courses/cse550/17au/papers/CSE550.paxos-simple.pdf).

 This is a work in progress.
-It will use the latest Java 23+ Data Oriented Programming and Structured Concurrency to build a modular implementation of the Paxos Made Simple algorithm for state replication.
+It will use the latest Java 22+ for Data Oriented Programming to build an embeddable implementation of the Paxos Part Time Parliament Protocol using the algorithm described in Paxos Made Simple algorithm for state replication.

 ### Goals

- - Demonstrate log replication with the Partime Parliment Protocol (aka Multi Paxos).
+ - Demonstrate state replication with the Partime Parliment Protocol (aka Multi Paxos).
- - Use zero third-party libraries.
+ - Ship with zero third-party libraries outside of the java base packages.
  - Target the Java 25 LTS version for any sophisticated demos.
- - Target the Java 21 LTS version for the core library.
+ - Target the Java 22+ version for the core library.
+ - Consider a backport to Java 21 LTS only when Java 25 LTS is out to see what would be sacrificed.

 ### Non-Goals